okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 ## Content Security Policy (CSP) for your custom domain

-If you have a [custom domain](/docs/guides/custom-url-domain/main/), you need to customize the default [CSP](https://content-security-policy.com/) for your org.
-Okta has a default CSP that can break customizations to the sign-in page and error pages.
+You must first set up a [custom domain](/docs/guides/custom-url-domain/main/) and customize your [CSP](https://content-security-policy.com/) if you also want to customize the Okta-hosted sign-in page or error pages.
 CSP customizations only take effect on custom domains.

 To analyze and detect potentially malicious IP addresses that seek to bypass your CSP, use [Okta ThreatInsight](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-threatinsight).